wnqi-K/ar-app/README.md

 An Android app made for COMP30022 IT Project by group Yunkai.

 This repository contains all source files of our application.

-There is no repository dedicated for the server, since we are using Firebase.
+There is no repository dedicated for the server as we are using Firebase Android API.

+## Project Configurations

 ## Note to group members